CONTENTS

 Price groups

 Create price groups.
-After this, created products can be linked to created groups with desired coefficients.
+After this, created products can be linked to the created groups with desired coefficients.

 Customer-specific prices

-Customer-specific prices can directly determine the product price for a specific customer (in a specific price group).
-This can be done by directly giving the desired price or using coefficients.
-Prices can be set after creating the product, but the same price groups as in the previous section are used for the setting, so if price groups are to be used, they must be created in advance.
+Customer-specific prices can directly determine the product price for a specific customer in a specific price group.
+This can be done by directly giving the desired price or by using coefficients.
+Prices can be set after creating the product, but the same price groups as above are used for the setting.
+If you want to use price groups, make sure that they have been created in advance.

 Procurement information

-Set up the supplier register (the remaining information can be entered during product creation)
+Set up the vendor register.
+The remaining procurement information can be entered when creating the product.

 Creating the product range